• Skip to content

 3. Recruitment

-Recruiting people to help meet the volunteer needs of a church requires making the congregation aware of the needs and providing a process to fill those needs.
+Recruiting people to help meet a church’s volunteer needs requires making the congregation aware of the needs and providing a process for filling those needs.

 Recruitment can be done through advertising in the church bulletin, pulpit announcements, video, or person-to-person recruitment.